Asabeneh/JavaScript-for-Everyone/readMe.md

 27. Declare a ***getFirstTenCountries*** function and return an array of ten countries.
 Use different functional programming to work on the countries.js array
 28. Declare a ***getLastTenCountries*** function which which returns the last ten countries in the countries array.
 29. Find out which *letter* is used many *times* as intial for a country name from the conuntries array (eg. Finland, Fiji, France etc)
+30. Use the countries information, in the data folder.
+Sort countries by name, by capital, by population
+31. Sort out the ten most spoken langauges by location.
+32. Sort out the ten most populated countries.

 ## Destructuring and Spread
 Destructuring is a way to unpack arrays, and objects and assigning to a distinct variable.